 - A resume documenting at least one year1 of appropriate professional experience

-- An essay as a writing sample
+- An essay writing sample

 - Two letters of reference